lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 we will implement the QSS solver with the generated C code when creating the FMU.
 This leads to the suggested software architecture shown in :numref:`fig_sof_arc_qss_jmod`.
-For simplicity the figure only shows single FMUs, but we anticipated having multiple FMUs.
+For simplicity the figure only shows single FMUs, but we anticipated having multiple interconnected FMUs.

 .. _fig_sof_arc_qss_jmod: